 Christmas is a season for connection, creativity, and meaningful moments.
 Whether you’re spending time with family, friends, neighbours, or your care team, simple Christmas crafts can bring joy, laughter and a sense of accomplishment.
+At Right at Home, we believe in activities that spark connection and support wellbeing, and festive crafts are a wonderful way to enjoy the season together.
+Here are three easy and enjoyable Christmas crafts that suit a wide variety of abilities and can be done at home or during group sessions.

 There’s something special about a handmade wreath — the fresh scent of greenery and the natural beauty it brings to your home.
 Wreath-making is surprisingly easy and works year-round; simply swap your foliage to suit the season.
 It’s a fun, simple activity to enjoy with friends, family, or kids, and most materials can be found at garden centres or in your own backyard.